 Great Lakes Education Loan Service, Inc

-Their head office is located at 2401, International Lane, Madison, Wisconsin, 53704, United States.
-It is a part of the Great Lakes but provides student loans across the nation.
+Their head office is 2401 International Lane, Madison, Wisconsin, 53704, United States.
+It is a part of the Great Lakes but provides student loans nationwide.
 The US Department of Education (ED) contracted with Great Lakes Loan Service, Inc., with the other ten student loan companies, to deal with federal student loans.
 Nelnet Diversified Solutions, LLC, is the parent company and bought this company for $192.6 billion in 2017-2018.
 It’s different from Great Lakes Higher Education Corporation.

 More facts about the company:

-- It has been in providing service in federal loans since 1978.
-An old company to trust.
+1. It has been providing service in federal loans since 1978.
+It’s an old company to trust.

-- It has a record of helping more than eight million students facing different situations across the nation.
+4. It has a record of helping more than eight million students facing different situations nationwide.

-- To date, the company has invested approximately $260 million in grants to the communities.
+5. The company has invested approximately $260 million in community grants.

-- The company works in collaboration with over a thousand lenders and approximately six hundred schools, along with the Department of Education, US.
+7. The company collaborates with over a thousand lenders, approximately six hundred schools, and the US Department of Education.

 How Is A Student Loan Servicer Assigned to You?